 The fully online bachelor of public administration at Barry University helps professionals in public service and nonprofit sectors pursue public management jobs.
 In addition to the online option, students can take courses on the school’s Miami campus.
 To accommodate working professionals, face–to–face classes take place on weeknights or Saturdays.
 All courses last eight weeks.

 The program requires 45 major credits: 30 credits of major courses and 15 credits of electives.
 As not all electives follow a digital format, students should make sure the school offers their preferred electives online.
 Required major courses include productivity improvements in the public sector, human resources in the public sector, and a capstone project.
 Students can earn up to 30 credits for previous academic training or professional experiences.

-Barry University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Barry University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).